pkhuong/Napa-FFT3/README.md

 than 4410 samples).

-Some fiddling around lets us discover than JB seems to sing around 260 Hz and higher.
-Due to the nice harmonics in human voices, we can't easily pin point a maximal frequency; instead, we'll cut off everything that's above 260 Hz.
+Some fiddling around lets us discover than JB seems to sing around 260 Hz and higher, so we'll cut off frequencies from 260 Hz and up.

     CL-USER> (defparameter *jb-filter*
                (napa-fft:window-vector (lambda (i n)